 The common feature is substantive non-residential use by a party other than the owner-occupier, severable from the dwelling and grounds, not merely an encumbrance or a routine obligation.
 Each fact pattern is sensitive to the precise documentation, occupation history, and consideration arrangements.

-Aggressive SDLT-refund firms have marketed mixed-use claims heavily over the past several years, including PROW-based claims of the Averdieck type.
-The post-Averdieck position is that the FTT line is settled against these claims on the typical fact pattern.
-Taxpayers approached by a refund firm should ask, at minimum:
+Aggressive SDLT-refund firms have marketed mixed-use claims heavily over the past several years, PROW-based claims of the Averdieck type among them.
+After Averdieck the FTT line is settled against these claims on the typical fact pattern.
+If a firm approaches you, ask at least these four questions before you commit to anything:

-• Which specific FTT decisions support the firm's analysis on my fact pattern?
-(If the firm cites Hyman supportively, that should be a red flag; Hyman is the leading authority against mixed-use claims, not for them.)
+- Which specific FTT decisions support the firm's analysis on your fact pattern?
+(If the firm cites Hyman in support, treat it as a red flag; Hyman is the leading authority against mixed-use claims, not for them.)

-• What is the firm's fee structure, and which costs (the clawback if the claim fails, the enquiry costs, the FA 2007 Schedule 24 penalty exposure) sit with me as taxpayer?
+- What is the firm's fee structure, and which costs (the clawback if the claim fails, the enquiry costs, the FA 2007 Schedule 24 penalty exposure) sit with you?

-• Has the firm obtained tax counsel's written opinion on my specific fact pattern, and can I see that opinion?
+- Has the firm obtained tax counsel's written opinion on your specific fact pattern, and can you see that opinion?

-• What happens if HMRC opens an enquiry and reverses the amendment, as in Averdieck?
+- What happens if HMRC opens an enquiry and reverses the amendment, as it did in Averdieck?

-This is a single-case-analysis page on a leading FTT authority for the public-rights-of-way mixed-use claim.
 For the broader residential / mixed-use doctrine, see our SDLT mixed-use property classification page.
-For the related building-habitability sub-line of section 116(1)(a), see our Bewley uninhabitable-property test page.
-For the broader case-law cluster of recent SDLT and LBTT tribunal decisions, see our companion pages on the Archer LBTT lease-extension transitional decision (A8), the FTT residential SDLT rates with garden easement decision (A14), the FTT late SDLT appeal refusal (A15), and the Horton Hall residential-versus-non-residential dispute (A16).
+For the related building-habitability question under section 116(1)(a), see our Bewley uninhabitable-property test page.
+Other recent SDLT and LBTT tribunal decisions worth reading alongside Averdieck are the Archer LBTT lease-extension transitional decision, the FTT residential SDLT rates with garden easement decision, the FTT late SDLT appeal refusal, and the Horton Hall residential-versus-non-residential dispute.
 For the contingent-fee SDLT-refund firm context, see our SDLT refund scams page.
-For the additional dwellings surcharge interaction that mixed-use claims often seek to disapply alongside the rate-table reclassification, see our second-home SDLT additional dwellings surcharge guide.
+And because a mixed-use claim often seeks to disapply the additional dwellings surcharge alongside the rate-table reclassification, see our second-home SDLT additional dwellings surcharge guide.